etiennemustow/CV/README.md

 **Leadership and self-starter**

 In university, I was nominated to be captain of the Afro-Caribbean Society Basketball Team.
 I always made it a priority to motivate and encourage my team to compete to the best of their abilities.
-My drive and commitment also earned me a place on the Team GB U-19 Baseball Squad.
+My drive and commitment also earned me a place on the Great Britain National Baseball Team for the Under-19 age group.

 <a id="education"></a>